-At the Ephraim McDowell Heart & Vascular Institute, we treat a variety of cardiovascular conditions, including: abdominal aortic aneurysms, angina (chest pain), atherosclerosis (hardening of the arteries), arrhythmia (irregular heartbeats), congestive heart failure, coronary artery disease, heart valve conditions, high blood pressure, neuropathy (numbness in your limbs), peripheral artery disease, and syncope (fainting).
+At the Ephraim McDowell Heart & Vascular Institute, what we treat are a variety of cardiovascular conditions, including: abdominal aortic aneurysms, angina (chest pain), atherosclerosis (hardening of the arteries), arrhythmia (irregular heartbeats), congestive heart failure, coronary artery disease, heart valve conditions, high blood pressure, neuropathy (numbness in your limbs), peripheral artery disease, and syncope (fainting).

+Heart failure is one of the more common conditions of what we treat.
 We were only the third hospital in the state to offer the leading-edge CardioMEMS HF System, where a sensor is placed in a patient’s pulmonary artery during a minimally-invasive procedure.
 The sensor causes the patient no pain and lasts the patient’s lifetime, and monitors the patient’s pulmonary artery pressure on a daily basis and transmits the readings to their health care provider.
 This allows the provider to offer personalized, proactive management of the disease, possibly before the patient may have even realized his or her weight or blood pressure has increased.

 Other heart-related services we provide include: diagnostic services, EKG, echocardiogram, stress testing and nuclear medicine, holter and event monitoring, cardiac catheterization and coronary intervention/stenting, pacemaker evaluation and implant, and structural heart disease management.